bootstrap-vue/bootstrap-vue/docs/components/table/README.md

 > For tabular data.
 Tables support pagination and custom rendering.

 ### `fields` prop
-Thee `fields` prop is used to display table columns. keys are used to extract real value from each row.
+The `fields` prop is used to display table columns. keys are used to extract real value from each row.
 Example format:
 ```js